menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 Zone Contents
 ^^^^^^^^^^^^^
-For each zone in the **DNS** grid, you can view its properties, details, and resource records.
+For each zone in the **DNS** data grid, you can view its properties, details, and resource records.

 The Inspector on the right side of the screen provides an overview of the Start of Authority (SOA) record and properties of the selected zone.